kubernetes/test-infra/ciongke/README.md

 a GKE cluster and the `hook` image, deployment, and service.
 Once it finishes, it will wait for the external IP to show up and print out the webhook address.
 Add that to your GitHub webhook.

+### Update images

+Bump the image version of whatever you are updating and run `make update-cluster`.